5 Companies Doing Good Across the Globe

 United By Blue

 Since opening in 2010, United By Blue has removed 1,046,530 pounds from oceans on the entire planet.
 For every product sold from their collaboration line with conservation group Lonely Whale, United by Blue will remove one pound of trash from the world’s waterways and oceans.
 In lieu of Black Friday, the company launched “Blue Friday” in 2016 to encourage individuals to take one hour of their day to clean up neighborhoods or local parks.
-This summer, United by Blue is also embarking on “Bluemovement Road Trip”, where they’ll host 21 cleanups with retail partners and volunteers.
+This summer, United by Blue is also embarking on a “Bluemovement Road Trip” where they’ll host 21 cleanups with retail partners and volunteers.

 MSR just launched the MSR Impact Project, which aims to accelerate the global health work they’re doing, including provide access to safe water for countries without it.
 Since 2015, MSR technologies have made safe water possible for more than 500,000 people.
 The company also hosts MSR Adventures for Impact for those wanting to take a trip to experience adventure while also devoting time in local communities to providing long-term solutions for water.